When did I pass my driving test?

 • Your National Insurance number (if you know it).

-You can also apply to get your photocard licence renewed at a participating Post Office.
-You’ll need to take your current photocard licence with you and pay a fee of £21.50.
+You can also renew your expired photocard driving licence by post and at participating Post Offices.
+You’ll need to take your current photocard licence with you and pay a fee of £21.50 to use the Post Office service.

-You must apply by post if your name has changed and include identity documents as proof.
-You can pick up the forms you need from the Post Office.
-If you want to change your photo too, you'll need to include a passport photo and a cheque or postal order for £17 with your completed forms.
+If you want to change your photo, too, you’ll need to include a passport photo and a cheque or postal order for £17 with your completed forms.

 How to renew your licence when you’re over 70

-You can apply online or by post.
-The DVLA should send you the form you need to complete before your 70th birthday or you can pick one up at your local Post Office.
+You can also apply by post for free.
+The DVLA should send you the form you need 90 days before your 70th birthday, or you can pick one up at your local Post Office.

 How often do I need to renew my driving licence after age 70?